The Universe is Here for You!

 7. The Observatory is not open to the public except for scheduled events.

 Classroom presentations are always offered on Star Party nights even if the weather is poor.
-For current conditions call the observatory at 707-833-6979, or click on this link or the image below: Clear Sky Chart
+For current conditions click on this link or the image below: Clear Sky Chart

 Skip to content